-FIG. 5 is schematic of the remote data acquisition device and system of the present invention.
-In FIG. 5, a wireless data acquisition system 50 (shown in FIG. 4) is used to receive, filter, and optionally analyze signals 27 (shown in 55 FIG. 4) from sensors (not shown) on a subject (not shown).
+FIG. 3 is schematic of the remote data acquisition device and system of the present invention.
+In FIG. 3, a wireless in-home data acquisition system 50 (shown in FIG. 2) is 55 used to receive, filter, and optionally analyze signals 27 (shown in FIG. 2) from sensors (not shown) on a subject (not shown).
 The wireless in-home data acquisition system 50 transmits a signal based, at least in part, on one or more of the signals from the sensors on the subject.
-The wireless data acquisition system 50 transmits a signal 55 preferably in real time 60 from the subject's home 52 to a server 70 for analysis.
-The signal 55 is transmitted over the internet 58 or other communication system such as satellites or other telecommunications system.
-If the signal 55 is transmitted over the internet 58, preferably the signal 55 is transmitted using a 65 cellular card provided by cellular providers such as for example Sprint, Cingular, AT&T, T-Mobile, Alltel, Verizon or the like.
-The signal 55 that is transmitted over the internet 58 can be compressed to provide better resolution or greater efficiency.
+The in-home data 60 acquisition system 50 transmits a signal 55 preferably in real time from the subject's home 52 to a server 70 for analysis.
+The signal 55 is transmitted over the internet or other communication system 58.
+Such other communication systems include satellites, cellular networks, local area net-65 works (LAN), other wide area networks (WAN), or other telecommunications system.
+If the signal 55 is transmitted over the internet 58, preferably the signal 55 is transmitted using a cellular card provided by cellular providers such as for example Sprint, Cingular, AT&T, T-Mobile, Alltel, Verizon or the like.
+The signal 55 that is transmitted over the internet or other communication system 58 can be compressed to provide better resolution or greater efficiency.
 The server 70 performs data analysis (not shown).
 The analyzed data 73 is then entered into a database 76.
-The analyzed data 73 in the database 76 is then accessible and can be requested 79 and sent to multiple review stations 82 such as a sleep unit or lab located anywhere in the world for further analysis and review by clinicians, technicians, researchers, doctors and the like.
+The analyzed data 73 in the database 76 is then accessible and can be requested 79 and sent to multiple review stations 82 anywhere in the world via the internet or other communications system 58 for further analysis and review by clinicians, technicians, researchers, doctors and other sleep trained individuals.
+The communications systems used for data transmission need not be the same at all stages.
+For example, a cellular network can be used to transmit data between the subject's home 52 and the remote analysis server 70.
+Then the internet can be used to transmit data between the remote analysis server 70 and the database 76.
+Finally in this example, a LAN can be used to transmit data between the database 76 and a review station 82.